Brandenburg Gate, Berlin © Berlin Tourist Office

 When packing for Germany, tourists should bear in mind that German weather can be highly changeable.
-Make sure you pack clothes for all eventualities: a good coat, an effective raincoat and some lightweight clothes for when the sun's out should see you through okay.
+Make sure you pack clothes for all eventualities: a good coat, an effective raincoat, and some lightweight clothes for when the sun is out.

 What's on in Germany